cbrummitt/token-allowance-bot/README.md

 ```
 The bot responds in the same channel with the message that looks like
 ```
-@Charlie gave one token to @UsainBolt. @Charlie now has 2 tokens remaining to give to others.
+@Charlie gave one token to @UsainBolt. @Charlie now has 1 token remaining to give to others.
 ```
 You can also simply write `/give @UsainBolt` to give `@UsainBolt` a token.